 Endometriosis is a chronic disease that consists of the appearance of endometrial tissue in any anatomical location other than its natural location, which is the inner part of the uterus (endometrium).
 This endometrial tissue can grow anywhere in the human body.
-However, it occurs most frequently in the Fallopian tubes, ovaries, vagina, rectum and peritoneum.
+However, it occurs most frequently in the Fallopian tubes, ovaries, vagina, rectum, and peritoneum.

 The initial lesions are usually small and have a reddish appearance.
-However, over time they can take on a very different appearance, ranging from the formation of small scars, to growing disproportionately and forming chocolate-like cysts inside them.
+However, over time they can take on a very different appearance, ranging from the formation of small scars to growing disproportionately and forming chocolate-like cysts inside them.

 There are many theories about its exact cause.
-However, it seems that one of the most accurate is the retrograde flow of menstrual bleeding; in other words, the material that was supposed to be expelled through the vaginal canal returns through the Fallopian tubes and reaches the abdominal cavity and the internal pelvic organs.
+However, one of the most accurate is the retrograde flow of menstrual bleeding; in other words, the material that was supposed to be expelled through the vaginal canal returns through the Fallopian tubes and reaches the abdominal cavity and the internal pelvic organs.

-Diagnosing this disease is not easy and, on many occasions, it is necessary to perform invasive procedures to confirm its presence.
+Diagnosing this disease is not easy, and on many occasions, it is necessary to perform invasive procedures to confirm its presence.

 Women with a desire to become pregnant:

-In all cases it is necessary to evaluate the quality of the partner’s sperm to choose the most appropriate and effective treatment.
+In all cases, it is necessary to evaluate the quality of the partner’s sperm to choose the most appropriate and effective treatment.

 Women with no desire for pregnancy:

-Endometriosis is a disease that accompanies women during their reproductive life and they can sometimes be affected even after menopause.
+Endometriosis is a disease that accompanies women during their reproductive life, and they can sometimes be affected even after menopause.
 Hence the great importance of diagnosis and treatment.